Project management — benefits, methods, and more

 What is project management?

-Project management (PM) is a process or framework for leading a team through the successful completion of a project, on time and within budget.
+Project management (PM) is a process or framework for leading a team through the successful completion of a project on time and within budget.
 A project is any set of related tasks, deliverables, and activities that collectively accomplish a single goal.
-Project roles include a project manager, team members, internal and external stakeholders, and clients.
-Most project managers use specialized PM software to help visualize timelines, organize tasks, align teams, and report on progress.

 The importance of project management

-4. Better deliverables.
-Delivering projects on time and on budget makes for happy clients.
-And when your team is free to do their best work, clients get the best possible products.
+- Quality deliverables.
+Delivering projects on time and within budget is a surefire way to keep clients satisfied.
+When teams are empowered to do their best work, clients receive the best possible results.

-7. Stronger organization.
-Outlining your project’s timelines, milestones, and budget mitigates scope creep and keeps teams and projects on track.
+- Organization.
+By defining project timelines, milestones, and budgets, project management helps prevent scope creep and keeps teams and projects on track.

 The core components of project management